mgermerie/itowns/docs/tutorials/Raster-data-CC46.md

-The goal of this tutorial is to give an example on how to use iTowns to visualize data that are in [RGF93 / CC46](https://epsg.io/3946) Coordinate Reference System (CRS).
-These data are ortho-images and Digital Elevation Models provided by Grand Lyon metropolis.
+The goal of this tutorial is to give an example on how to use iTowns to visualize data that are in [RGF93 / Lambert-93](https://epsg.io/2154) Coordinate Reference System (CRS).
+These data are ortho-images and Digital Elevation Models provided by the [Geoportail](https://www.geoportail.gouv.fr) API.

 ## Preparing the webpage